 Dental Bridges in Edmonton

 The Dentists at Northgate office provides bridges to help keep your remaining teeth from drifting out of position.
 The dental bridge, made of a grouping of interconnected crowns, is designed to fit your mouth, replacing the missing teeth while supporting those that remain.
-It is held into place by two crowns.
+It is held in place by two crowns.

 You can reduce your risk of gum disease, help correct bite issues, and improve speech with a dental bridge.
 Contact The Dentists at Northgate in Edmonton to discuss your bridge options.
 For more information on bridges, visit the Canadian Dental Association.